sst/guide/_chapters/what-does-this-guide-cover.md

 - Configure your AWS account
 - Create your database using DynamoDB
 - Set up S3 for file uploads
+- Write the various backend APIs
 - Set up Cognito User Pools to manage user accounts
-- Set up Cognito Identity Pool to secure our file uploads
+- Set up Cognito Identity Pool to secure our resources
-- Set up the Serverless Framework to work with Lambda & API Gateway
-- Write the various backend APIs
-- Working with external APIs (Stripe)
+- Working with secrets
-- Deploy your app through the command line
+- Adding unit tests

 For the frontend:

 - Set up our project with Create React App
 - Add favicons, fonts, and a UI Kit using Bootstrap
-- Set up routes using React-Router
+- Set up routes using React Router
-- Use AWS Cognito SDK to login and signup users
+- Use AWS Cognito with Amplify to login and signup users
 - Plugin to the backend APIs to manage our notes
-- Use the AWS JS SDK to upload files
+- Use the AWS Amplify to upload files
-- Accepting credit card payments in React
+- Accepting credit cards with the Stripe React SDK

-- Environments in Create React App
-- Deploy your frontend to production using Netlify
+Deploying to prod:

-- Configure custom domains through Netlify
+- Use custom domains for the API and React

-Automate backend deployments:

-- Configure DynamoDB through code
-- Configure S3 through code
-- Configure Cognito User Pool through code
-- Configure Cognito Identity Pool through code
-- Environment variables in Serverless Framework
-- Working with secrets in Serverless Framework
-- Unit tests in Serverless
-- Automating deployments using Seed
-- Configuring custom domains through Seed
+- Create a CI/CD pipeline with Seed

-Monitoring and debugging Serverless apps:
+Monitoring and debugging serverless apps:

 - Set up error reporting in React using Sentry
 - Configure an Error Boundary in React
-- Add error logging to our Serverless APIs
+- Add error logging to our serverless APIs
-- Cover the debugging workflow for common Serverless errors
+- Cover the debugging workflow for common serverless errors

 We think this will give you a good foundation on building full-stack production ready serverless applications.
 If there are any other concepts or technologies you'd like us to cover, feel free to let us know on our [forums]({{ site.forum_url }}).